Energy research and development

 Through our rigorous testing, we are able to objectively assess technologies and their benefits.
 Learn about some of our recent projects below.

-We provide leadership on technical, economic, and policy issues associated with climate change and its impacts on SMUD and the region we serve.
-The program focuses on concepts that support our Sustainable Power Supply objective, Climate Readiness Strategy, the Water-Energy Nexus, electrification and other de-carbonization strategies.
+We provide leadership on technical, economic and policy issues associated with climate change and its impacts on SMUD and the region we serve.
+The program focuses on concepts that support our Sustainable Power Supply objective, 2030 Clean Energy Vision, the Water-Energy Nexus, electrification and other de-carbonization strategies.

 - Created and managed the SMUD Living Future Project Accelerator, including working closely with the Arch Nexus Living Building downtown – the first fully certified Living Building in CA and the first adaptive reuse project in the world.
 We continue to share information about and inspire more local participation in the International Living Future Institute’s all-electric Living Building and Community Challenges.